 On October 27, 1962, during the Cuban Missile Crisis, the aircraft carrier USS Randolph and eleven destroyers detected the Soviet diesel-electric submarine B-59 in the Windward Passage between the southern-most tip of Cuba and Haiti.
 They began depth charging, totally unaware that the Soviet submarine was carrying a nuclear torpedo possessing two-thirds the power of the bomb dropped on Hiroshima.
 Like the footsteps of an approaching monster, every depth charge explosion rocked the sub with increasing intensity.
 The air conditioning failed and the temperature inside soared to a sweltering 120 degrees.
 Drenched in sweat, the B-59’s captain cursed his American tormentors and feared his submarine could implode at any moment, instantaneously killing all of the seventy men aboard.

 Captain Valentin Savitsky and his Political Officer Ivan Semonovich Maslennikov voted to launch their nuclear torpedo to obliterate the American ships.
-Ordinarily, those two votes would have been enough, but on this day the submarine flotilla’s commander, 34-year-old Vasily Arkhipov, was also aboard the B-59.
+Ordinarily, those two votes would have been enough, but on this day the submarine flotilla’s commander, 34-year-old Vasily Arkhipov, happened to be aboard the B-59.
 Technically, he was second-in-command.
 His vote was essential.
-It had to be unanimous.
+It had to be unanimous to launch the nuke.